Using Oracle Ksplice in Oracle Linux

 ksplice show --available

-sudo ksplice kernel show --available
+.sudo ksplice kernel show --available

-Applying updates and patches
+Applying Updates and Patches

 To install available updates, use the ksplice upgrade